 This minimizes the number of touchpoints people encounter daily, which reduces the spread of germs.
 Touchless access control combines hygiene and security into one easy-to-use security system where the options are endless.

 In the US, many people are still greatly concerned about coronavirus and the risk it poses to them.
 Wellness verification technology appeases that risk as it evaluates the health of every individual before they enter the building.
 People could take temperature readings and take digital surveys to ensure their wellness.

 In commercial properties, this is incredibly useful as anyone under the weather wouldn’t be able to access the building.
 This reduces the spread of illness in the workplace and reassures workers that their workplace is safe.

 Integrated Security Technologies

 Much like converged security teams, integrating your security technologies unifies your security measures and provides better protection.
 Every quality property has a visitor management system, access control, and building management systems.
 They are essential to keep a property secure and running well.

 Separately, they are effective security systems that manage various aspects of a property’s security.
 But together, they become stronger and work more effectively.
 They could set up temporary passes with access control and visitor management for regular visitors.

 The visitor management system would take note of their details and set up passes to work with access control.
 Every time the visitor accesses the building, physical access control takes notice.
-This sufficiently streamlines the visitor management system while increasing the security of the property.
+This sufficiently streamlines the visitor management system while increasing the security for commercial properties and residential homes.
 By integrating these security technologies, they will work together to operate better.

 Automated Building Management System